A Verification Method is a test or calculation method for verifying Code compliance.

 However, it is generally unlikely that an Alternative Solution for a renovation will be subject to a specific test because of the cost involved.

 Verification Methods will generally have limited application to renovation work.
 The exceptions are:

-- Building Code clause H1 (Energy Efficiency) – where the calculation method, modelling method, or building performance index (BPI) may be readily used
+- Building Code clause H1 (Energy Efficiency) – where the modelling method in H1/VM1 may be used

 - structural calculations to the loadings standard AS/NZS 1170 Structural design actions for bracing, framing spans, additional structural supports.